Dental Care

 How can I help to keep my cat's teeth clean & reduce the risk of dental disease?

-Always use a veterinary toothpaste which is safe for cats.
-You can even get some benefit from just wiping your cat's teeth with the paste as it contains special enzymes to help breakdown the bacterial film on the teeth. |
+Always use a veterinary toothpaste which is safe for cats, like one of those I've suggested in the product links that has enzymatic properties like Virbac or Logic, or even one with antibacterial properties like PetDent.
+You can get some benefit from just wiping your cat's teeth with the paste as it contains special enzymes to help breakdown the bacterial film on the teeth.
+Ideally buy a silicone finger brush or a CET veterinary tooth brush to apply the paste rather than contaminating your finger with a plethora of feline mouth germs.

 |